Yanomami: Controversies

 Gold was found in Yanomami territory in the early 1970s and the resulting influx of miners brought disease, alcoholism, and violence.
 Yanomami culture was severely endangered.

 In the mid-1970s, garimpeiros (small independent gold-diggers) started to enter the Yanomami country.
 Where these garimpeiros settled, they killed members of the Yanomami tribe in conflict over land.
 In addition, mining techniques by the garimpeiros led to environmental degradation.
 Despite the existence of FUNAI, the federal agency representing the rights and interests of indigenous populations, the Yanomami have received little protection from the government against these intrusive forces.
 In some cases the government can be cited as supporting the infiltration of mining companies into Yanomami lands.
 In 1978, the militarized government, under pressure from anthropologists and the international community, enacted a plan that demarcated land for the Yanomami.
 These reserves, however, were small "island" tracts of land lacking consideration for Yanomami lifestyle, trading networks, and trails, with boundaries that were determined solely by the concentration of mineral deposits.
 In 1990, more than 40,000 garimpeiros had entered the Yanomami land.
 In 1992, the government of Brazil, led by Fernando Collor de Mello, demarcated an indigenous Yanomami area on the recommendations of Brazilian anthropologists and Survival International, a campaign that started in the early 1970s.
 Non-Yanomami people continue to enter the land; the Brazilian and Venezuelan governments do not have adequate enforcement programs to prevent the entry of outsiders.

 Ethical controversy has arisen about Yanomami blood taken for study by scientists such as Napoleon Chagnon and his associate James Neel.
 Although Yanomami religious tradition prohibits the keeping of any bodily matter after the death of that person, the donors were not warned that blood samples would be kept indefinitely for experimentation.
 Several prominent Yanomami delegations have sent letters to the scientists who are studying them, demanding the return of their blood samples.
-As of June 2010 these samples were in the process of being removed from storage for shipping to the Amazon, pending the decision as to whom to deliver them to and how to prevent any potential health risks in doing so.
+As of June 2010 these samples were in the process of being removed from storage for shipping to the Amazon, pending the decision as to whom to deliver them, and how to prevent any potential health risks in doing so.
+In 2015 the blood samples were returned and buried by the Yanomami.

-Members of the American Anthropological Association debated a dispute that has divided their discipline, voting 846 to 338 to rescind a 2002 report on allegations of misconduct by scholars studying the Yanomami people.
-The dispute has raged since Patrick Tierney published Darkness in El Dorado in 2000.
-The book charged that anthropologists had repeatedly caused harm—and in some cases, death—to members of the Yanomami people whom they had studied in the 1960s.
+In 2000 Patrick Tierney published Darkness in El Dorado, charging that anthropologists had repeatedly caused harm—and in some cases, death—to members of the Yanomami people whom they had studied in the 1960s.
+This began a heated debate.
+The book's claims were found to be largely fabricated by Tierney, and the American Anthropological Association in the end voted 846 to 338 in 2005 to rescind a 2002 report on the allegations of misconduct by scholars studying the Yanomami people.
 In 2010, Brazilian director José Padilha revisited the Darkness in El Dorado controversy in his documentary Secrets of the Tribe.

+Illegal gold mining has significantly harmed the Yanomami people’s health and environment.
+According to a 2023 report, mercury pollution from mining has contaminated rivers, leading to widespread malnutrition and increased disease rates, including malaria.